On $H$-Topological Intersection Graphs: Recognition is hard if H is not a cactus

 This completes the first part of the proof.

-\heading{Part 2: when $\boldsymbol H$ contains $\boldsymbol D$ as a minor.} The argument here follows very similarly to the proof shown in Part~1.
-However, instead of using the graphs $T_{\min}$ and $T_{\max}$ we use a more complex \emph{blocker} graph $B$ which will be similarly connected to the graph $G_{\mathcal{P}}$.
-Namely, we will create a graph $G^*$ by combining $G_{\mathcal{P}}$ and $B$ so that $G_{\mathcal{P}}$ must be mapped to a subdivision of a diamond similarly as before.
-First, we construct the blocker $B$.
+\heading{Part 2: $H$ contains the diamond graph $D$ as a minor.} The argument here follows very similarly to the proof shown in Part~1.
+We again use the 3-subdivision $H_3$ of $H$ which, by Lemma~\ref{lem:3-subdivision-blocker}, canonically ``covers'' $H$.
+Again, $H_3$ will be used as part of the graph $G$ we will construct from $G_\calP$ so that $G \in \graphs{H}$ if and only if $\calP$ has interval dimension at most 3.
+Importantly, $H_3$ also allows us to, with a careful choice of $V_{\min}$ and $V_{\max}$, appropriately restrict the representations of the minima and maxima to only use a chosen diamond minor of $H$ (up to automorphism of course) as before.